| |

 Between raising children, working on your careers, and all the other chaotic details of life, the 14th anniversary is one that some people pass by without marking.
 Instead, plan to get away together for the weekend or overnight.
 Ship the kids off to your parents' place at least for one night if you can.
 By this time in a marriage, we are so busy and often feel pulled in every direction.
 So plan ahead and set aside alone time for you and your spouse.

-The traditional material for the 14th anniversary is ivory, but please
+Ivory is the traditional material for the 14th anniversary, but please

-only ever buy products that are made using imitation ivory which is often made using a composite sourced from non-endangered animal bones, or some other non-animal source.
+only ever buy products that are made using imitation ivory which is often made using a composite sourced from non-endangered animal bones, tagua nuts, or some other non-animal source.
 Please never purchase

 real ivory because that supports an illegal and brutal elephant poaching

 industry.
-Better yet, make a donation to the elephant rescue charity in Tennesee listed to the left.
+Better yet, make a donation to the elephant rescue charity in Tennesee.
 They provide forever homes for elephants who have been mistreated in circuses or found living in inadaquate and cramped zoo conditions.
 It is truly a gift from the heart!

-If you do give jewelry, consider presenting it to your wife in the jade-colored elephant jewelry box to the left which will become a permanent keepsake reminder of your 14th wedding anniversary.
-We feel this adds a really nice special touch to the ivory theme while still being elephant-friendly.
-Alternatively, this would also be the perfect box in which to enclose a love note or love coupons.
+If you do give jewelry, consider presenting it to your wife in an artisan elephant box which will become a permanent keepsake reminder of your 14th wedding anniversary.
+We feel this adds a really nice extra special touch to the ivory theme, particularly if you wish to give gold jewelry in a classic design.
+Alternatively, this would also be the perfect box in which to enclose a love note or poem.

 - From our Visitors -